production

 A full-time postgraduate Masters degree programme at the University of Aberdeen normally consists of 180 credit points per academic year.
 Where the degree programme requires a different number of credit points to be taken, this will be taken account of in MyCurriculum as specified in the programme prescription for the degree which can be found in the University Calendar.

 In exceptional circumstances the University will allow a student to take up to a maximum of 30 extra credit points (ie a non-standard credit load).
-There are potential risks involved in taking extra courses:
+Any student wishing to take extra credits should consider the potential risks involved in taking extra courses:

 • Taking extra courses involves an additional workload which could affect your ability to reach your full potential in some or all of the courses you are studying.
 If your academic performance suffers because of the extra workload you are taking, this may mean that your degree classification will be affected.